Table of contents

 Now, you’re ready to start your Python cloud automation journey.

-Every unused Cloud9 IDE will be automatically paused, when you’re not active and then started when you decided to resume your work.
+Every unused Cloud9 IDE will be automatically paused when you’re not active and then started when you decide to resume your work.
 That allows you to pay only for what you use at the normal AWS rates for consumed resources.

-Let’s create a simple “Hello AWS World” Python program, that will print messages to the standard output.
+Let’s create a simple “Hello AWS World” Python program to print messages to the standard output.

 To create this simple program:

-- Create hello_aws_world folder inside your project structure
+• Create the hello_aws_world folder inside your project structure

-- Create an empty main.py file inside hello_aws_world folder
+• Create an empty main.py file inside the hello_aws_world folder

 Now open the main.py file and type the following code there: